-Finley: New book is a look back at 40 years in Detroit
+Finley: A look back at 40 years in Detroit

 Forty years ago last week I walked through the doors of The Detroit News for the first time, an awestruck college kid who had never before worn a suit and tie to work.